b72u68/fileeter/README.md

 - [x] ~~Add filter by multiple tags and improving popup interface to suport this feature.~~

 - [ ] Hide/show completed problems.

+- [ ] Find out the right way to enable/disable extension in selected url.